Where is Belize?

 The country is said to be named for the Belize River, which itself derives from the Maya word "belix" meaning "muddy-watered".

 Its ISO code is BZ.

 Belize has a mean elevation of 173 m above sea level.
-Its lowest elevation is Caribbean Sea.
-Its highest elevation is Doyle's Delight which is 1,160m above tall.

 It has a tropical climate with a very hot and humid rainy season from may to November and a dry season from February to May.
 Its terrain consists of flat, swampland and low mountains.

 Belize has a population of 353,858 making it the 176th largest in the world.
 Over half of the population lives in rural areas.

 English is the official language; Spanish and Creole are also widely spoken.
 The major ethnic group reported was mestizo, followed by Creole and Maya.
 The religious groups in the country are mostly Roman Catholic and Protestant Christian.